MicrosoftDocs/query-docs/query-languages/m/m-spec-types.md

 Type equivalence is not defined in M. An M implementation may optionally choose to use its own rules to perform equality comparisons between type values.
 Comparing two type values for equality should evaluate to `true` if they are considered identical by the implementation, and `false` otherwise.
 In either case, the response returned must be consistent if the same two values are repeatedly compared.
 Note that within a given implementation, comparing some identical type values (such as `(type text) = (type text)`) may return `true`, while comparing others (such as `(type [a = text]) = (type [a = text])`) may not.

-Compatibility between a given type and a _non-custom type_ can be determined using the library function `Type.Is`, which accepts an arbitrary type value as its first and a _non-custom type_ value as its second argument:
+Compatibility between a given type and a _non-custom type_ can be determined using the library function `Type.Is`, which accepts an arbitrary type value as its first and a _primitive or nullable primitive_ value as its second argument:

 ```powerquery-m
 Type.Is(type text, type nullable text)  // true